asyaharoyan/stronger/README.md

   ![Navigation bar](media/nav-bar.png)

 + The background image
   + The background image shows spoons, full of nuts and most background colour is inspired by the colors of the nuts.
 There is a background colour behind the image in case it won't open in some browsers.
 Why nuts?
 Because most people think of vegetables and green colours when we talk about a plant-based diet.
 The idea behind it is to break the myth that vegan food includes only vegetables or that there is not enough protein in it.
-We want to show a great source of protein which is familiar to most of the people and slowly make them see the reality.
+We want to show a great source of protein which is familiar to most people and slowly make them see the reality.

   ![The background image](media/bg-image.jpg)